Bipartisan Senate group files immigration reform legislation

 The bill also would prevent undocumented immigrants from reaching full legal resident status until after the government takes steps to keep unauthorized workers from getting jobs in the United States, according to a summary released before the bill was filed.

-It makes exceptions for law-abiding immigrants who arrived in the United States as children and completed high school.
-It also exempts some farm workers, according to the summary.
+The bill makes exceptions for those eligible for the DREAM Act, law-abiding immigrants who arrived in the United States as minors and then went on to completed high school.
+It also includes allowances for certain agricultural laborers.

 Quota-based border security